teddylambert/PrisonBlock/README.md

 The premise is simple--any companies that use prison labor have their name changed to "INSERT STATEMENT HERE" any time it appears on a webpage".

-If you have any other companies that you know use prison labor and want added to the list, feel free to contact me at teddy.lambert@gatech.edu or, if you know git, create a pull request and add the company to the `companies.txt` file so we can review the addition!"
+If you have any other companies that you know use prison labor and want added to the list, feel free to contact me at teddy.lambert@gatech.edu or, if you know git, create a pull request and add the company to the `companies.txt` file so we can review the addition!

 Thanks!

 # Installation Instructions
 TODO

-#Safari Version
+# Safari Version
 TODO

 # Acknowledgements